google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 ---
 layout: article
 title: "How Ads Work"
 description: "Learn how ads work.
 At a glance, you make ad spaces available on your site.
-Adversiters bid to show their ads on your site and the highest bid wins.
+Advertisers bid to show their ads on your site and the highest bid wins.
 You get paid when users click on the ads."
 introduction: "Learn how ads work.
 At a glance, you make ad spaces available on your site.
-Adversiters bid to show their ads on your site and the highest bid wins.
-You get paid when users click on the ads."
+Advertisers bid to show their ads on your site and the highest bid wins.
+You get paid when users click on the ads.
+Read on to dive deeper into how ads work."
 article:
   written_on: 2014-07-17
   updated_on: 2014-07-17